robrotheram/beam/Readme.md

 Go to manage search settings and add a new search engine

-Give the name of the search engine e.g `beem-search`
+Give the name of the search engine e.g `beam-search`

 The url will be `https://<YOUR SITE>/search?q=%s`

-Set the keyword to be something like `beem`
+Set the keyword to be something like `beam`

 ## Configuring Authentication
 In Github go to Settings and click on Developer settings